 The Emergency Preparedness project at MPHI highlights the importance of workforce capacity-building, research, and deep collaborations to address the needs of aging and aging people with disabilities in Michigan.
 Aging and aging people with disabilities (A/APWD) or adults 65 years old and over are often referred to as a single group.
 Still, they are part of a diverse population with a wide range of needs, particularly when facing natural disasters, pandemics, or other life-threatening everyday situations.
 Unfortunately, most A/APWD and their families do not have an emergency preparedness plan, which makes them vulnerable before, during, and after an emergency, even more so if they have a chronic condition or disability.

-The Center for Health Equity Practice works closely with the Michigan Department of Health and Human Services (MDHHS), the Michigan State Independent Living Council (MiSILC), and other disability and aging specialists in developing person-centered emergency preparedness plans.
+The Center for Health Innovation & Practice works closely with the Michigan Department of Health and Human Services (MDHHS), the Michigan State Independent Living Council (MiSILC), and other disability and aging specialists in developing person-centered emergency preparedness plans.
 Specifically, this project supports professionals working with the A/APWD populations.
-Through research and conversations with collaborators, CHEP coordinates and spearheads the production of emergency preparedness toolkits for health and disaster professionals to use with clients during meetings or as they coach clients in developing individualized plans relevant to their needs.
-In addition to producing toolkits, CHEP develops training materials and implementation and outcome evaluation strategies to gauge toolkit effectiveness and contribute to broader initiatives that support health professionals in bringing emergency resources closer to those who need them.
+Through research and conversations with collaborators, CHIP coordinates and spearheads the production of emergency preparedness toolkits for health and disaster professionals to use with clients during meetings or as they coach clients in developing individualized plans relevant to their needs.
+In addition to producing toolkits, CHIP develops training materials and implementation and outcome evaluation strategies to gauge toolkit effectiveness and contribute to broader initiatives that support health professionals in bringing emergency resources closer to those who need them.

 Trinity Health’s Transforming Communities Initiative (TCI) The Transforming Communities Initiative (TCI) is a community partner and health system collaborative bolstered by the distribution of financial resources and technical assistance.
 It brings together Trinity Health, its Regional Health Ministries (RHMs), community-based organizations, and residents to advance health and racial equity.
-CHEP serves as a technical assistance provider working directly with the Northeast Philadelphia TCI community through the following activities: providing TA on integrating a racial equity lens through the TCI project and supporting and facilitating cross-site capacity building and multi-sector collaborative development.
+CHIP serves as a technical assistance provider working directly with the Northeast Philadelphia TCI community through the following activities: providing TA on integrating a racial equity lens through the TCI project and supporting and facilitating cross-site capacity building and multi-sector collaborative development.

 Supporting families is a priority of Michigan’s public mental health system, as evidenced by the Family Support Subsidy Program (FSSP).
 Michigan’s philosophy is that children with intellectual and developmental disabilities, like all children, need loving and enduring family relationships.
 The policy of the Michigan Department of Health and Human Services (MDHHS) is that children should be supported to live with their families.
 If an out-of-home placement becomes necessary, it should be temporary and time-limited with a goal of family reunification whenever possible or, for some children, adoption.
 Permanency planning practices within Michigan’s public mental health system have supported this guiding principle by enabling families to keep their children out of institutional settings and other out-of-home placements.